Hotel for Dogs (film): Development

 The film rights to Lois Duncan's novel were acquired by DreamWorks in June 2005.
 According to Thor Freudenthal, DreamWorks first approached him about working on the film after a short film which he had worked on played at the Sundance Film Festival.
 Freudenthal said that DreamWorks "really embraced and responded to" the film and sent him an early version of the script.
-Nickelodeon Movies would also joined in to produce the film with DreamWorks.
+Nickelodeon Movies would also join in to produce the film with DreamWorks.
 He was initially hesitant to sign onto the project, balking at the seemingly shallow title.
 However, he stated that after reading the script that he "realized you don't think much about the logistics involved" and saw deeper messages and more complex aspects of the film.
 Freudenthal was attracted to the "urban fairytale aspect" of the film, noting in an interview:

 A producer of the film, Lauren Shuler Donner, is also an activist and dog lover, and was convinced that the book's message about the importance of family "made the novel an ideal property to bring to the big screen".
 Shuler Donner insisted that the movie "stand out from other family movies visually" and it was Freudenthal's background in animation that gave him an edge over other directors.
 According to her, "It was the way he framed shots, the way he moved the camera, the use of color, the use of light.
 He's very visually savvy and very specific."
 Much of the screenplay was handled by Bob Schooley and Mark McCorkle, creators of Kim Possible for Disney Channel.